Audio Trimmer & Cutter

 Technical Notes on PageSpeed and Performance

-We've optimized this tool to score well on Google PageSpeed Insights.
-The entire application is a single HTML file with inlined CSS and JavaScript — there are no external script dependencies, no CSS frameworks, and no render-blocking resources beyond the Google Fonts stylesheet (which loads asynchronously).
-The waveform canvas uses hardware-accelerated 2D rendering, and audio processing leverages the browser's native codec implementations rather than JavaScript-based decoders.
+We've improved this tool to score well on Google PageSpeed Insights.
+The entire application is a single HTML file with inlined CSS and JavaScript - there are no external script dependencies, no CSS frameworks, and no render-blocking resources beyond the Google Fonts stylesheet (which loads asynchronously).
+The waveform canvas uses hardware-accelerated 2D rendering, and audio processing uses the browser's native codec implementations rather than JavaScript-based decoders.

 On our testing machines, the page achieves a PageSpeed performance score above 95 on both mobile and desktop.
 The largest contentful paint (LCP) is the hero text, which renders immediately.
 There's no cumulative layout shift (CLS) because all elements have fixed dimensions.
 Total blocking time (TBT) is near zero on initial load - the JavaScript only executes when the user interacts with the file picker.